 Prepared by Kim Perrotta, CHASE ED, April 7, 2020

 As a public health professional who has worked on environmental issues for over 30 years, I have watched the response of the public and our political leaders to COVID-19 with double vision.
 Like others, I am terrified by the harm that COVID-19 can do in a very short period, but I am also amazed, and frankly impressed, by the depth and relatively rapid response of many of our leaders in Canada.
-It has me wondering why our leaders have been willing to take the dramatic steps needed to contain COVID-19 when many are so unwilling to do take the steps needed to avoid climate change
+It has me wondering why our leaders have been willing to take the dramatic steps needed to contain COVID-19 when many are unwilling to take the steps needed to avoid climate change

 Both COVID-19 and climate change present public health crises which pose catastrophic risks for humanity.
 Without proper containment, COVID-19 has the potential to overwhelm healthcare systems, claim millions of lives, and cripple economies in countries around the world.
 Climate change is now disrupting ecosystems around the world and posing health risks to millions of people each year in the form of droughts, food shortages, floods, hurricanes, heat waves, air pollution, and vector-born diseases such as Malaria.
-If unchecked, it has the potential to claim hundreds of millions of lives; to make the world uninhabitable within the lifetime of children being born today.
+If unchecked, it has the potential to claim hundreds of millions of lives; to make the world uninhabitable within the lifetime of children born today.

 While there will be criticisms about our preparedness for, and response to, COVID-19, it is hard to believe how deep and fast the response has been by many of our leaders.
 Who could imagine they would close schools, daycares, all non-essential services and borders?
 Who could imagine they would provide employment insurance to everyone laid off from work, self-isolated, or staying home to care for children?